visbot/webvsc-cli/README.md

 ### CLI

-Once setup, you can run `webvsc --help` to list available options.
-Alternatively, use `node build/cli.js`.
+Once setup, you can run `webvsc --help` to list available options:

 ```
 $ webvsc